jonmost/jonmost.github.io/learn/index.md

               <p>Implementing a digital service acquisition correctly from the start has been demonstrated to greatly reduce
               cost and risk and improve end-user satisfaction.
-Before you embark on you acquisition you should read the
+Before you embark on your acquisition you should read the
                <a href="https://playbook.cio.gov/">Digital Service Playbook</a> and <a href="https://playbook.cio.gov/techfar/">The TechFar Handbook</a>!</p>
                 </div>
           </div>